debruine/tutorials/docs/02_sim_data.md

 Now I'm going to show you a different way to simulate the same design.
 This might seem excessively complicated, but you will need this pattern when you start simulating data for [mixed effects models](#sim_lmer).

+### Parameters

-Remember, we used the following variables to set up our simulation above:
+Remember, we used the following parameters to set up our simulation above:

 ```r